unic/SitecoreUrlMapper2/README.md

 Redirects can be defined with Regex patterns, allowing you to be even more specific about what should and should not be redirected.

-For example, if you would like to have a "wildcard" matching, you can define the term as `^mytest`, which will result in all of the following requests being a match: `https://mysite.com/test`, `https://mysite.com/testing`, `https://mysite.com/test-redirect`.
+For example, if you would like to have a "wildcard" matching, you can define the term as `^test`, which will result in all of the following requests being a match: `https://mysite.com/test`, `https://mysite.com/testing`, `https://mysite.com/test-redirect`.

 ### Bulk Import